ubersejanus/celebrant-website/_services/getting-started.md

 # Determine the Structure of the Ceremony

 The minimum requirements for a wedding ceremony are surprisingly short.
-I am required to identify myself as an authorised marriage celebrant, and the two of you as the people to be married, explain the definition of marriage under Australian law, you are required to make the legal vows in the form specified by the Marriage Act 1961, and we are to sign three certificates (along with your two witnesses).
+I am required to identify myself as an authorised marriage celebrant, and the two of you as the people to be married, explain the definition of marriage under Australian law, you are required to make the legal vows in the form specified by the *Marriage Act 1961*, and we are to sign three certificates (along with your two witnesses).
 Other than that, the rest of the ceremony is up to you.

 Almost all the traditional elements of a marriage ceremony that you may have expected to see are entirely optional.
 Some of the popular elements are listed below, along with some examples of what we could say during this part of the ceremony.